CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 *Jobs using `doMPI` (with `foreach`)*

 The `foreach` package implements a for-loop that uses iterators and allows for parallel execution using the `%dopar%` operator.
-It is possible to execute parallel `foreach` loops on Puhti using the `doMPI` package.
+It is possible to execute parallel `foreach` loops on Puhti-rhel7 using the `doMPI` package.
 While otherwise the batch job file looks similar to that used for a multi-processor job, we could modify the `srun` command at the end of the batch job file:

 ```bash
 srun singularity_wrapper exec Rscript --no-save --slave myscript.R